caroldaniel/42sp-cursus-inception/README.md

 As I've done in the `born2beroot` project, Inception also calls for a complete implementation guide, full of twists and turns and a whole lot of concept explanaitions.

 As per usual, do not trust anything I say here.
 These guides are more for my own benefit then yours.
-However, I'll be happy if it cahappens to unstuck at least one lost soul in its lifetime.
+However, I'll be happy if it happens to unstuck at least one lost soul in its lifetime.

 - Implementation guide for [Mandatory](guides/Mandatory-en.md)
 - Implementation guide for the [Bonus](guides/Bonus-en.md)